Kiranjith83/SA/SA.md

       - From RDS perspective there will be a brief outage during failover.
 As DNS involved, it might take from single digit sec to double digit.
     - In RDS other than Aurora its limited to two Availability zone.
     - Backups are taken from Secondary to reduce the impact on Performance.
+    - Automatically fails over to the secondary az one.

   - Read replicas
     - Allow systems to scale out to greater amount of read.